Schoolyard Improvement Projects

 Step 2

-Submit the Schoolyard Improvement Project Review Form.
+Submit the Schoolyard Improvement Project Review Form (Note: This has replaced the previous Schoolyard Improvement Form).

 What if our school is working with a donor, service provider, vendor, or community volunteers for our Schoolyard Improvement Project?